arkamar/thecatch20/README.md

 The pcap in the archive contains 35 SMTP connections where everyone is used to send exactly one email.
 Most of them are spam advertising **The Cure from RANSOMVID-20**.
 The flag is in the image.

 ![](spam_everywhere/rv20protector.png)

+## Easy Bee

+> Hi, junior investigator!
+>
+> We have for you something malicious called "Easy Bee".
+We believe that you can analyze it and found what is its purpose.
+>
+> Use password `eAsY-beE-mAlWr-20` to [download the evidence](easy_bee/easy_bee.zip)
+>
+> Good Luck!

+The archive contains binary `easy_botnet_client.exe`.
+The simplest solution is to dump the network communication and inspect transfered data.
+The client connects to `78.128.216.92:20200` and sends the message `Easy-Bee-358n9pqh ready for work`.
+The server replies `Hello, your order is to keep in secret this flag: FLAG{MXcz-PrQK-FJbJ-jWVA}`.